 Pack a swimsuit into your hand luggage so you can practice strokes in the rooftop pool as you watch the planes landing and taking off.
 The Aerotel Airport Transit Hotel in Terminal 1 also has a poolside bar and spa, for your holiday-extending pleasure.

 Showers and spa

-Break up a long-haul flight with a head-to-toe massage at Changi’s Wellness Oasis in Terminal 1.
-Let nimble fingers ease the tension of an eight-hour flight or prepare for sandal weather with a Fish Spa and pedicure.
+Break up a long-haul flight at one of Changi’s paid lounges.
+Let nimble fingers ease the tension of an eight-hour flight.

 Changi has free-to-use rest areas all over its three terminals.
 Stretch out full length for a snooze between flights.